0x444454/mandel99/README.md

 That's Bytes, not KBytes.
 It also has 16 KB of Video-RAM, but these cannot be accessed directly by the CPU.
 This program is quite small, but needs a little more RAM for temporary buffers used to optimize calculations and rendering.

+# OPTIONAL

+If F18A is detected, its GPU is used to accelerate calculations and a custom color palette is set.

 # BUILD TYPES

 There are two build types: